zhenyy/SpiderRecognizer/README.md

 ## Spider Gallery
 A gallery contains detailed introductions of different spiders
 ## Spider Map
 A map showing the locations of the spiders shared by users

+Link to the Spider Map repo: https://github.com/zhenyy/SpiderMap
 ## Things that we used
 - The project is not possible without this nice series of tutorials created by [pyimagesearch](https://www.pyimagesearch.com/):
 [How to (quickly) build a deep learning image dataset](https://www.pyimagesearch.com/2018/04/09/how-to-quickly-build-a-deep-learning-image-dataset/)